nodejs/node/doc/api/vm.md

       module will throw a `WebAssembly.CompileError`. **Default:** `true`.
 * Returns: {Object} contextified object.

+**Warning!** This API exhibits quite a few performance and correctness issues.
+If possible, use the [`vm.Context`][] API instead.

 If given a `contextObject`, the `vm.createContext()` method will [prepare that object][contextified] so that it can be used in calls to [`vm.runInContext()`][] or [`script.runInContext()`][].
-Inside such scripts, the `contextObject` will be the global object, retaining all of its existing properties but also having the built-in objects and functions any standard [global object][] has.
+Inside such scripts, the `contextObject` object will be the global object, retaining all of its existing properties but also having the built-in objects and functions any standard [global object][] has.
 Outside of scripts run by the vm module, global variables will remain unchanged.

 ```js
 const util = require('util');